Kumari-Smitha/Kumari-Smitha-Portfolio/README.md

 https://kumarismitha.netlify.app/

-Please visit all the pages and view my projects created in NEOG level Zero.
+Please visit all the pages and view my projects created during NEOG level Zero.

 Thank you😊